remarkablemark/html-react-parser/.github/ISSUE_TEMPLATE.md

 <!--
 Is this a bug report?

-├── Yes
-│   └── Continue filling out the template.
+* Yes: Continue filling out the template.
-└── No
-    └── Delete the template and write in free form.
-        Please apply a label to the issue (if applicable).
+* No: Delete the template and write in free form.
+(Apply a label to the issue if applicable.)
 -->

-### Expected behavior
+## Expected Behavior

 <!-- What should happen. -->

-### Actual behavior
+## Actual Behavior

 <!-- What happens instead. -->

-### Steps to reproduce
+## Steps to Reproduce

 <!-- Describe a sequence of steps that anybody can repeat to see the issue. -->

-### Reproducible demo
+## Reproducible Demo

 <!--
-Creating a bug demo facilitates the resolvement of an issue:
+Creating a bug demo will speed up the process of resolving the issue:

 * CodeSandbox: https://codesandbox.io/s/940pov1l4w
 * JSFiddle: https://jsfiddle.net/remarkablemark/7v86d800/
 * repl.it: https://repl.it/@remarkablemark/html-react-parser
 -->

-### Environment
+## Environment

 - Version:
 - Platform: